Film, Media & Cultural Studies» open the printable major» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Film, Media and Cultural Studies graduates find employment opportunities in a wide variety of industries in small, medium or large organisations.
-Below is an example of some of the organisations that recruit this major.
+Graduates in Film, Media and Cultural Studies may find employment opportunities in small, medium or large organisations of varying industries.
+Below are some examples of organisations that may recruit those holding this major.

 - 2HD Radio (Newcastle) (Australia)